 Notting Hill.
 1970’s.
 The film opens as two misshapen silhouettes toddle through a moonlit alleyway.
 One, a man playing a handheld music box draped around his neck, the other, a cherry-nosed woman of older age.
-Our story will start and finish with this pair, in this alley, an urbanised ode to a community of boarding house lodgers and the anticipated demolition of their home.
+Our story will start and finish with this pair, in this alley, an urbanized ode to a community of boarding house lodgers and the anticipated demolition of their home.
 The narrative fringes between the sneer of kitchen sink realism and a romantic poeticism, something that makes it incomparable to any other film of its kind.
-Technically a musical, the ballads flow from the mouths of the lodgers, yet root themselves in the every day.
-Mixing the binaries between diegetic and non- diegetic sound, songs are channelled through home radios, street performers and guitars, creating an epic style poem layered with the tapestries of London’s multicultural inhabitants.
+Technically a musical, the ballads flow from the mouths of the lodgers, yet root themselves in every day.
+Mixing the binaries between diegetic and non-diegetic sound, songs are channeled through home radios, street performers, and guitars, creating an epic style poem layered with the tapestries of London’s multicultural inhabitants.
 Certainly, this is what a working-class musical looks like.
-Something so ambiguously rooted in reality that as a watcher, we are not sure whether these moments are just a fantastical approach to what existence can be, amidst the mundane.
+Something so ambiguously rooted in the reality that as a watcher, we are not sure whether these moments are just a fantastical approach to what existence can be, amidst the mundane.

 Another principal protagonist of this story is the moon.
 Watching over every dweller on the street, its constancy represents all that the characters share and do not share.
 A symbol of the different phases of life, as well as the routine of night and day, the night being where most of the stories take place.
 The camera works in this way too.
 Peeking through fences and craning over street markets, the audience is either forced to be an intimate part of the unfolding narrative or simply glance over like a pedestrian passing by.